Parashat Ki Tetzeh

 We can also see this clearly in our governments today.
 A capitalist society can create tremendous success and entrepreneurship in all aspects of humanity.
 In just 250 years, America has become the greatest nation in the world, because it encouraged its citizens to build this country through the incentive of their own challenges, which lead to tremendous ingenuity and growth.
 This is also very similar to the very small and young country of Israel, which today is a leader in startup companies – despite their small size and limited population.
 Whereas a socialist society looks to give everything free to its people, which makes them lazy and unchallenged.
 There is no incentive, and therefore no energy, for growth or creativity to build a healthy society, which will eventually lead to anarchy.

 May we all be aware that we all have a yetzer hara, which we live with every day of our lives.
 Hashem gave us this yetzer hara to test us so that we may earn Olam Haba.
 May we all recognize that the way to control this yetzer hara is learning Torah and doing acts of hesed.
-May we all take care to learn Torah every day and challenge ourselves, so that we may continue to always grow, which will enable us to ultimately conquer our yetzer hara!
+May we all take care to learn Torah every day and challenge ourselves no matter what our personality is, so that we may continue to always grow, which will enable us to ultimately conquer our yetzer hara!
 Amen!

 Rabbi Amram Sananes as written by Jack Rahmey

 Do we constantly challenge ourselves in different aspects of our lives?